-We offer Wowza Streaming Cloud as a fully managed live event streaming service for those who want to get up and running quickly.
+We offer Wowza Video as a fully managed live event streaming service for those who want to get up and running quickly.
 We designed the global platform to automatically scale, making it an ideal choice for live event producers.
 Another option is our Wowza Streaming Engine software, which can be installed on your servers — whether they’re on premises or a third-party cloud platform — allowing live event producers to manage their infrastructure on their own.

 Step 4: Deliver and Scale